BaraahAbusara/java-fundamentals/README.md

 - used Map and its methods (containsKey,put,get).
 - used ArrayList and its methods (get).
 - used FileNotFoundException.
+- used endsWith to look is a string ends with a specific value.
+- used ClassLoader to find paths for testing.

 ## Lab-06 : inheritance